codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 The default rule classes (**Traditional Rules**) have the namespace ``CodeIgniter\Validation``, and the new classes (**Strict Rules**) have ``CodeIgniter\Validation\StrictRules``, which provide strict validation.

-The **Traditional Rules** implicitly assume that string values are validated.
-And the input value may be converted implicitly to a string value.
+The **Traditional Rules** implicitly assume that string values are validated, and the input value may be converted implicitly to a string value.
 It works for most basic cases like validating POST data.

 However, for example, if you use JSON input data, it may be a type of bool/null/array.